Barcelona, spain | FALL 2019

 Along with earning a full quarter of transferable college credits, you will live with a Spanish family and immerse yourself in day-to-day Spanish life.
 Frequent field trips and travel opportunities enable you to experience the culture and history of Spain.
 The teaching team tailors courses to the European environment and structures the coursework around several themes common to the locale.

 This program is run through a third party provider on the ground in Barcelona.
 Find all the program details on this website.
-Just be sure to apply for the program through our office at Edmonds CC to ensure the credits you take abroad will transfer over at our school!
+Just be sure to apply for the program through our office at Edmonds College to ensure the credits you take abroad will transfer over at our school!

 Check out Fall 2019 Advisor Newsletter - Barcelona!